ellenormerod/QLServer/README.md

 This app includes both this repo (the backend) and the QuietLocations repo (frontend) to work so make sure to check that one out.

-This repo is specifically the backend.
 To run this app clone it to your local machine and cd into it, npm install and run npm start.